 The Company's cash and cash equivalents principally represent deposit accounts with Manufacturers and Traders Trust Company ("M&T Bank"), a banking corporation headquartered in Buffalo, NY.
-In fiscal 2011, cash receipts and disbursements were used to repay or draw on IEC's revolving credit facility and cash balances were de minimis.

 Allowance for Doubtful Accounts

 The Company establishes an allowance for doubtful accounts receivable based on the age of outstanding invoices and management's evaluation of collectability.
 Accounts are written off after all reasonable collection efforts have been exhausted and management concludes that likelihood of collection is remote.